jdiamond/todo.txt-ahk/README.txt

 double-click todo.ahk to start the script.
 You should see a green checkmark in your system tray which tells you that it's running.

+Alternatively, you can download the compiled version from the download page
+here: https://github.com/jdiamond/todo.txt-ahk.
+You shouldn't need AutoHotKey installed if you use this.

 By default, it expects the todo.txt file to be in the same folder as the script.
 You can change this by reading todo.ini.example and following its instructions.